 - Hold your hand or a piece of light paper beneath the display to detect air movement. - If the fan does not turn or does not operate smoothly, replace it.
-It is located behind A102, top row, second module from the left.

 Filters must be checked once a year or after every 1,500 hours of operation, whichever comes first.